AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Blacklisting a foodplace: `blacklist`

+Ever gone to a foodplace whose food made your stomach churn just from the thought of it?
+We definitely have!<br>
-Lets you blacklist an existing foodplace in BiteBuddy!
+That's why we let you blacklist a foodplace in BiteBuddy too!

 Format: `blacklist [INDEX]`